Travel nursing can be the adventure of a lifetime.

-- Taxes — The IRS will require you to have a “tax home.”
+- Taxes – The IRS requires you to have a “tax home.”
 In other words, you need to prove that you live in your home full-time when not working.

-- Experience — A nursing staffing agency will usually require nurses to have at least a year of bedside experience before signing them up; if you plan to work in a specialized unit, such as labor and delivery or an intensive care unit, the agency may require more time.
+- Experience – A travel nurse staffing agency usually requires its nurses to have at least a year of bedside experience before sending them into the field.
+If you plan to work in a specialized unit, such as labor and delivery or intensive care, the agency may require even more time.

-Ready to Travel Nurse?
+Ready To Hit the Road as a Travel Nurse?
 Trusted Nurse Staffing Can Help You Find a Position Today

-Trusted Nurse Staffing helps you find temporary nursing jobs that give you work flexibility and travel opportunities.
+Trusted Nurse Staffing helps you find temporary nursing jobs that give you work flexibility and the opportunity to travel.